Information Quality Assurance Act of 2025

 Bill Summary

-**New regulations being created or modified:** This bill updates guidelines for federal agencies to ensure they use "the best reasonably available scientific, technical, demographic, economic, and statistical information" when developing rules and guidance.
-Wow, who wouldn't want that?
-Sounds like a recipe for more red tape and bureaucratic stalling.
+**New regulations being created or modified:** This bill amends the Information Quality Act, adding new guidelines for federal agencies to ensure they use "the best reasonably available scientific, technical, demographic, economic, and statistical information" when developing rules and guidance.
+Because, you know, they weren't doing that already.

-**Enforcement mechanisms and penalties:** Ah, the teeth of this bill: agencies can be forced to correct "influential information or evidence" that doesn't comply with these new guidelines.
-But don't worry, there are no actual penalties for non-compliance.
-It's all just a big game of bureaucratic whack-a-mole.
+**Enforcement mechanisms and penalties:** Ah, the teeth of this bill - or rather, the lack thereof.
+There are no real enforcement mechanisms or penalties for non-compliance.
+It's all just a big game of "trust us, we'll do better next time."

 Related Topics